AhmedFarrukh/QuantizationExperiments/reserve.md

 http://localhost:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 Copy this URL and open it in a browser.
-Then, you can run the sequence of notebooks that you'll see there, in order.
+Then, you can run the sequence of notebooks that you'll see there.

 If you need to stop and re-start your Jupyter server,